catastrophic events

 • Maintain Records: Keep receipts, appraisals, and any other documentation that can substantiate the value of your business assets.

-• Basic Necessities: Water, non-perishable food, a first-aid kit, medications, and personal hygiene items for staff.
+• Basic Necessities: Water, non-perishable food, a first-aid kit, personal hygiene items for staff, and medications.
+Stores and pharmacies may not be open; have a month supply of medication in a child-proof container.

 • Important Documents: Insurance policies, identification, financial records, and contact information for your insurance agent and key employees.